U2UTraining/katacoda-scenarios/kubernetes-lab/step5.md

 `kubectl rollout status deployments/nodeapp`{{execute}}

-Finally you can double-check by sending a request:
+Finally, you can double-check by sending a request:

 `curl host01:30080`{{execute T1}}